-Testimony to the Senate Finance Committee - Article III - Texas Education Agency
+Testimony to House Appropriations - Article III - Texas Education Agency

-Parents in Texas are worried about their children's mental health.
-Over the past decade, the rates of children and youth in Texas who felt hopelessness, struggled with anxiety or depression, and had thoughts of suicide have risen.
+Parents and communities across Texas are worried about their children's mental health.
+Over the past decade, the rates of children and youth in Texas who felt hopeless, struggled with anxiety or depression, and had thoughts of suicide have risen and these higher rates don't appear to be diminishing.
 When youth are struggling or experiencing trauma or stress, they are not able to engage in learning.
-Comprehensive mental health strategies are school-wide practices that promote the mental wellness of all students, shield students from risks of developing a mental disorder, and help students with mental health concerns be more successful in school.
-This can include, for example, having school counselors and school staff who are regularly trained in suicide prevention, or adopting classroom practices that reduce disruptive and unwanted behaviors, such as bullying.
+Comprehensive mental health strategies are school-wide practices that promote the mental wellness of all students, protect against risks of developing a mental disorder, and help students with mental health concerns be more successful in school.

-While many school district are using temporary federal funding to address student mental health, that funding expires in 2024.
+While many school districts are using temporary federal funding to address student mental health, that funding expires in 2024.
 Currently, Texas does not provide dedicated dollars to school districts for supporting comprehensive mental health strategies.
 We urge lawmakers to establish and fund a School Mental Health Allotment providing dedicated funds to school districts for mental health and school climate strategies.

-The Need for Districts to Support the Mental Health of Their Students is Not New, But it Has Become More Critical Over the Last Decade
+The Need for Districts to Support the Mental Health of Their Students is Not New, But it Has Become More Critical

 Over the past decade, rates of Texan children who have felt hopeless, struggled with anxiety or depression, and experienced suicidal ideation have been rising.
 In the decade prior to the pandemic, from 2009 to 2019, there was a 35 percent increase in the number of Texas high school students who reported that they attempted suicide.
 Before the pandemic, in a school classroom of 25 students, five were estimated to be struggling with issues of depression, anxiety, trauma, substance use disorders, or more.
-More recent 2021 Texas data show that:
+More recent Texas data from 2021 show that:

-- Nearly one in two Texas high school students (45 percent) felt sad and hopeless for a prolonged period in the past 12 months a 16 percent increase from 2019 and a 53 percent increase from 2011. - Nearly one in five Texas high school students (22 percent) had seriously considered suicide, a 15 percent increase from 2019. - One in eight Texas high school students (12 percent) attempted suicide, reversing the decline in attempted suicide rate (10 percent) seen in 2019 and returning to rates seen in 2017.
+- Nearly one in two Texas high school students (45 percent) felt sad and hopeless for a prolonged period in the past 12 months a 16 percent increase from 2019 and a 53 percent increase from 2011. - One in three youth (33 percent) reported persistently feeling stressed, anxious, or depressed during the previous month. - Nearly one in five Texas high school students (22 percent) had seriously considered suicide, a 15 percent increase from 2019. - Less than half of youth (43 percent) felt like they mattered to people in their communities, an 18 percent decrease from 2019. - One in eight Texas high school students (12 percent) attempted suicide, reversing the decline in attempted suicide rate (10 percent) seen in 2019 and returning to rates seen in 2017.2